badeed/badeed/README.md

 # Good morning, i am badeed 👋

-I'm a software developer with experience in various programming languages and game engines.
+I'm a Software Engineer with experience in various things...
+Started been coding for over 10+ years so i got a degree

 ## About Me